jahangirjehad/Alarm_App/README.md

 This is a Flutter mobile application built as part of a Junior Flutter Developer interview task.
 The app includes onboarding screens, location permission handling, alarm setting functionality, and notifications, following the provided Figma design.

 ## Project Overview
 The app guides users through three onboarding screens, requests location permissions, allows setting alarms with a time picker, and triggers notifications for alarms.
-It adheres to the specified folder structure and uses clean architecture with state management.
+It is arrangeed to the specified folder structure and uses clean architecture with state management.

 ## Flutter Version
 - **Flutter**: 3.24.4 (stable channel)